"Life imitates art far more than art imitates life" - Oscar Wilde

 EXHIBITIONS.
 Käla's first photography exhibition was literally on the streets of New York.
-She went out late at night and wheat-pasted 13 x 19" printed photographs on billboard scaffoldings and the sides of buildings.
+She went out late at night and wheat-pasted 13 x 19" printed photographs on billboard scaffoldings and the sides of buildings (not legal).
 Photographing at fifteen years old, documenting and befriending punk bands, squatters and runaways of the Lower East Side and Alphabet City gave her the motivation to make a career in pictures.
 She photographed musicians, models, actors, and performing artists.
 Her work has been seen in various publications, galleries, venues and art festivals in New York.
 Staying true to her vision of the "underground," Käla has most often sought out places that are artist owned and operated, or are simply part of the New York underground scene.
 Her first exhibition in 2000 was at CB's Gallery (the gallery/live music space of the legendary CBGB club) with live performances by local musicians.
 In 2005, she had a solo exhibition at an artist-owned gallery in Brooklyn called Mother Jaguar where Lenny Kay (legendary guitarist of the Patti Smith Group) performed for her event.
 The proceeds of this event went to aid domestically abused women.
 Other local exhibitions included the Silver Whale, Rivington, MaxFish, BAG, aRAMONA, Mother Jaguar and many others.

 ART One Space

 Copyright © 2023 Käla Mandrake - All Rights Reserved.